deanturpin/hosts-file-to-network-topology/readme.md

 in the hosts file.
 If IPs are listed that don't match a netmask they are connected to the "unknown" network.

-Connections between subnets may be indicated by adding a second IP in the comment at the end of a line.
+Connections between subnets are indicated by adding a second IP in the comment at the end of a line.

 The image is rendered using [Graphviz](http://graphviz.org).